 BMS manufactures a full range of Petrol & Oil Interceptors (Separators) from 1,000 – 100,000 L including Full Retention, By-Pass & Forecourt Interceptors for all requirements.
-All BMS Interceptors are manufactured under an NSAI verified ISO 9001:2008 Quality Management System & to the new European Standard; PR EN 858 1&2.
+All BMS Interceptors are manufactured under an NSAI verified ISO 9001:2015 Quality Management System & to the European Standard; EN 858 1&2.
+BMS can match any inlet/outlet pipe size and offer a quick turnaround/free design advise.

 Surface water from sealed surfaces flows away via drainage to receiving waters, sewers or to soakaways.
 If there is potential for petrol/oil spills onto these surfaces e.g. car parks, forecourts, roads, garages and depots, it is vital to intercept/separate any petrol/oil contaminants to prevent damage to the surrounding environment.
 The petrol/oil is then held within the interceptor for safe removal.
 BMS Petrol/Oil Interceptors perform this role.
 BMS manufactures a full range of interceptors for all applications.
 All BMS Interceptors are manufactured in rot proof and durable Glass Reinforced Plastic (GRP) It is critical that the correct interceptor is selected depending on a sites particular requirements to ensure that they function correctly.
 A number of different factors need to be taken into account when selecting the correct interceptor.